wjcunningham7/fastmath/README.md

    If you wish to install a particular version from source, visit the [Boost](www.boost.org) webpage and follow their instructions.

-2\. **GNU Scientific Library** v1.13 or newer.
-It can be installed via the Linux package managers in the following way:
+#### GNU Scientific Library v1.13 or Newer
+This can be installed via the Linux package managers in the following way:

    Ubuntu/Debian: